 All students on study away programs are entered in place holder courses by the Office for Academic Records.
-When all grading for the program is complete, faculty directors must submit a grading package including the individual courses each student has completed and a final grade for each one of those courses.
-In instances where courses are offered by other institutions/colleges/universities, the director should remind the associated parties that the transcript grades need to be sent directly to Furman University's Academic Records Office.
-Program Directors should keep Academic Records informed on courses taken by students at the affiliate or partner institutes and need to remind students that these courses will transfer in as hours towards graduation.
-All grades for off-campus courses are due within one month of the conclusion of the program.
+When all grading for the program is complete, faculty directors must submit grades including the individual courses each student has completed and a final grade for each one of those courses.
+In instances where courses are offered by other institutions/colleges/universities, the director should remind the associated parties that the transcript grades need to be sent directly to Furman University's Registrar in Enrollment Services.